kgillibrand/PIA-Port-Forwarding-Script/README.md

 - I removed ufw firewall and transmission functionality to simplify the script's purpose and because I don't use them anymore.
 - This script should be portable now that I changed the network querying to use the netifaces library and removed the use of GNU/Linux command line tools.

+Downloading and Usage
+1. Download the entire repository as .zip
+2. Make sure piascript.py is executable
+3. Create your API credentials file (see above)
+4. Execute the script and provide the path to the file

 Other steps:
 - I use an iptables based vpn kill-switch script: http://forum.ibvpn.com/topic/9-vpn-openvpn-firewall-killswitch-for-linux-users/ , https://gist.github.com/adrelanos/10565852 =
 - You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN and the official PIA appplication both use tun0 by default).